 Waking up on a weekend in Las Vegas is usually painful.
 The truth is you probably went to sleep just as the sun went down and by the time you wake up you have to balance the idea of restarting the party or getting some food in your system.
-Don't worry, E.C.
-Gladstone, my co-author on Restaurants in Las Vegas: The Best for Less found a good way to kick start your day in Las Vegas at Bubbles and Brunch at the Cosmopolitan Hotel.
+Don't worry, there's a good way to kick-start your day in Las Vegas at Bubbles and Brunch at the Cosmopolitan Hotel.

 No matter what kind of eater you are, almost everybody finds something to love about brunch.
 It’s one of those meals that defies definition—it could be breakfast food, it could be lunch or even Southern dinner food, it could be morning or afternoon (if you’re lucky, it stretches from one to the other).
 And if you do it the way I like to, it usually involves some alcohol.